shermannatrix/shermannatrix/README.md

 ### Telerik KendoReact (Kendo UI)

 My deep-dive into React 17/18 is on a temporary break.
-I'm currently in-the-zone when it comes to doing a deep-dive into KendoReact by Telerik.
+I'm currently in-the-zone when it comes to doing a deep-dive into KendoReact (https://www.telerik.com/kendo-react-ui/) by Telerik.
 The goal is that since I've already acquired the most essential knowledge and skills surrounding React development, I want to convert that into something practical.
 And nothing is more hands-on than doing a deep-dive into the KendoReact components library.
 I suspect that there might be some more advanced-level topics that I can do further research into later, so chances are, I might switch between the two topics from time-to-time.

 Even though my project showcase idea is not an actual real-world project, it will provide a very close simulation to one.
 So, my deep-dive into both topics listed here will serve to help me complete the project showcase.

 Currently, with regards to KendoReact, I'm working through two of the major product features:
-1. Kendo Data Grid (via my weekly live streams)
+1. Kendo Data Grid (via my weekly live streams - https://www.youtube.com/watch?v=wyhEq7QauJA&list=PLwpxJN0dDkgib8w9vMq_-WZSFf7QB2zNd)
-2. Kendo Form (via my own deep-dive and article series)
+2. Kendo Form (via my own deep-dive and article series - https://www.linkedin.com/in/sherman-chen-weizhi/recent-activity/articles/)

+As of this afternoon (23 April 2024), I have already made a decision to move all future articles in the series to my personal website.
+It isn't the most ideal, but it has certain advantages over using LinkedIn's articles.
+So I'll figure out a way to make the most of what I have right now.

 ### React 17/18 Deep-dive